Smorodov/Multitarget-tracker/README.md

               -a=1 or --async=0
            10. [Optional] Path to the csv file with tracking result -r=res.csv or --res=res.csv
+           11. [Optional] Path to the ini file with tracker settings -s=settings.ini or --settings=settings.ini

 More details here: [How to run examples](https://github.com/Smorodov/Multitarget-tracker/wiki/Run-examples).